-I graduated from the University of Newcastle-upon-Tyne in 2006 and completed my training in Newcastle and the Mersey region.
-I now work at the South Mersey Arterial Centre at the Countess of Chester Hospital with a regular commitment to vascular theatre lists.
-I am the department lead for resuscitation, audit, and (for my sins) the resident on-call rotamaster.
-As a newly appointed consultant with an interest in vascular anaesthesia I joined the VASGBI committee in 2019 and am looking forward to my involvement in organising our local ASM when it comes to Liverpool in 2021.
+Beth graduated from the University of Newcastle-upon-Tyne in 2006 and completed her training in Newcastle and the Mersey region.
+She now works at the South Mersey Arterial Centre at the Countess of Chester Hospital with a regular commitment to vascular theatre lists.
+She is the department lead for resuscitation, sedation and is also an Executive Director of the Mersey School of Anaesthesia, being the lead for the final FRCA written prep course, ‘The Booker’.
+She joined the VASGBI committee in 2019 and has thoroughly enjoyed being part of it.

-Outside of work I am a busy mother, amateur triathlete (now training for my first ironman) and novice dog owner!
+Outside of work she is a busy mother, keen triathlete, and enthusiastic dog owner!

 Grant Harris - Royal Liverpool Hospital

 I graduated from the University of Liverpool in 2011 and after a very brief spell doing tropical medicine, I settled back in Liverpool where I am currently an Anaesthetic registrar.
 I have an interest in vascular anaesthesia and perioperative medicine and I am involved in organising post-fellowship teaching in Mersey.
 I am the trainee representative for VASGBI and hope to get more people interested in this fantastic field of Anaesthesia.

 In my spare time I love running, hiking and most things in the water!

 I am the VASGBI Administration Manager and have been since the inception of the Society in 1997.